Yep, seven. Kind of a lot for a “whole foods” guy, right?

 It’s in capsule form instead of a spray, and for me will drastically simplify my supplementation routine, not just by filling the zinc and K2 void, but also by providing iodine, selenium, magnesium (all of which I’m currently making the effort to get into my diet), and of course the “Big 3” that are already in Complement.

-When I first announced Complement Plus last year as a pre-order, we sold through everything we had allocated for it.
-But now we’ve got a few hundred bottles from this first shipment that we can sell, so next week I’ll send the details about how to get a special NMA-reader discount on Complement Plus.
+When I first announced Complement Plus in 2018 as a pre-order, we sold through everything we had allocated for it.
+But now we’ve doubled production to meet the demand.

-If you’re thinking about getting Complement or Complement Plus, I’d join the email list and wait until then.
+If you’re thinking about getting Complement or Complement Plus, you can learn more at LoveComplement.com

 It feels great to be writing again.
 Look for a new post from me next week, and every week after that!